borismichel/quizsenseopen/README.md

 export var qlikApp: string      = '<THE APP ID YOU WANT TO CONNECT TO>';
 ```

+4) Export Qlik Sense certificates to facilitate communication between the backend and the engine (https://help.qlik.com/en-US/sense/February2019/Subsystems/ManagementConsole/Content/Sense_QMC/export-certificates.htm)

-4) Run `tsc` in the main directory to compile your code.
+5) Run `tsc` in the main directory to compile your code.

-5) Run `node ./dist/app.js`
+6) Run `node ./dist/app.js`

-6) Start Telegram and talk to your quiz master
+7) Start Telegram and talk to your quiz master

 Happy Quizing!!